PICurv 0.1.0

 PetscErrorCode ValidateBCHandlerForBCType(BCType type, BCHandlerType handler)

-Validates that a specific handler is compatible with a general BC type.
+Validates that a selected handler is compatible with a mathematical BC type.

 void TrimWhitespace(char *str)